DockYard/inquisitor/README.md

 #### Booleans ####

-Booleans that come in as text will be typecast to an actual boolean type then past on for handling.
+Booleans that come in as text will be typecast to an actual boolean type then passed on for handling.
 So even if the params come as:

 ```elixir
 %{ "foo" => "true" }